Testing Nambu-Goto approximation of cosmic string by lattice field simulations

-{\it \bfseries Acknowledgments} This work is supported by the National Key Research and Development Program of China under Grant No.2021YFC2203004, and by the National Natural Science Foundation of China (NSFC) under Grants Nos.2322505, 12347101.
-We also acknowledges Chongqing Talents: Exceptional Young Talents Project No. cstc2024ycjhbgzxm0020 and Chongqing Natural Science Foundation under Grant No. CSTB2024NSCQJQX0022.
-J.S. is supported by the National Key Research and Development Program of China under Grants No.2020YFC2201501 and No.2021YFC2203004, Peking University under startup Grant No.7101302974, the NSFC under Grants No.12025507, No.12150015, No.12450006, and the Key Research Program of Frontier Science of the Chinese Academy of Sciences (CAS) under Grant No. ZDBS-LY-7003.
+{\it \bfseries Acknowledgments.} This work is supported by the National Key Research and Development Program of China under Grant No.2021YFC2203004, and by the National Natural Science Foundation of China (NSFC) under Grants Nos.12322505, 12547101.
+We also acknowledge Chongqing Talents: Exceptional Young Talents Project No. cstc2024ycjhbgzxm0020 and Chongqing Natural Science Foundation under Grant No. CSTB2024NSCQJQX0022.
+J.S. is supported by the Peking University under startup Grant No.7101302974, the NSFC under Grants No.12025507, No.12450006.

 \onecolumngrid